 Step 2.
 If a new version is available, tap "Install Now" to download and install it.

-Heads Up: Make sure that your iPhone’s battery is charge at 50% or above before you start updating your iOS system.
+Heads Up: Make sure that your iPhone’s battery is charged at 50% or above before you start updating your iOS system.

-If you fail to download songs on your iPhone, try using a different device that can access Apple Music.
+If you fail to download songs on your iPhone, try using a different device that can access Apple Music under the same network connection and with the same Apple ID.

 If you can download songs on another device instead of yours, then there could be something wrong with your iPhone.